Today, there are a lot of popular brands providing diverse types of cymbals.

 What’s so great in this 4 piece package is that the 20″ Extra Thin Hammered Crash can be used as both a big crash and a light ride.

-The Ride has a perfect wide opening and closing as well, with the perfect transition.
+The Ride has a perfect wide opening and closing, with the perfect transition.

 Last but not least is the 18″ Extra Dry Thin Crash.

-This Thin Crash will deliver more of a trashy sound and is working great as an accent cymbal.
+This Thin Crash will deliver a trashy sound and work great as an accent cymbal.

-These cymbals are going to give you full versatility and will for sure satisfy everyone’s taste.
+These cymbals will give you full versatility and will for sure satisfy everyone’s taste.

 Yes, we know that we mentioned a few times, great features, the best thing…

-But really, these cymbals will deliver such a unique sound due to the fact that they have been hand-hammered in Turkish style also.
+But really, these cymbals will deliver such a unique sound since they have been hand-hammered in Turkish style also.